-1. Starting Game with 8 Players: If at the start of a regular season or Tournament game a team is playing with 8 players, the ninth position in the batting order shall be an automatic out the first time through the order only.
-If a ninth player comes during the game, that player shall bat in the ninth position and an automatic out will no longer be assessed.

-2. Player Leaves during the Game: If team starts the game with at least nine players and one leaves during the game, that position in the batting order shall become an automatic out one time during that game; should a new, ninth player come, that player shall assume the position in the batting order left open by the departed play.
-This rule applies to all divisions except Freshmen in both the regular season and tournament games.
+- 1. Starting Game with 8 Players: If at the start of a regular season or Tournament game a team is playing with 8 players, the ninth position in the batting order shall be an automatic out the first time through the order only.
+If a ninth player comes during the game, that player shall bat in the ninth position and an automatic out will no longer be assessed. - 2.
+Player Leaves during the Game: If in a regular season or tournament game a team starts the game with nine players and one leaves during the game, that position in the batting order shall become an automatic out one time during that game; should a new, ninth player come, that player shall assume the position in the batting order left open by the departed play and an automatic out will no longer be assessed.
+This rule applies to all divisions in both the regular season and tournament games.